zsquareplusc/python-embedded-launcher/documentation/tools.rst

 launcher_tool.create_python27_minimal
 =====================================
-There is no official "embedded" distribution for Python 2.x so this tool packages a local copy of Python.
+There is no official "embedded" distribution for Python 2.x so this tool packages a local copy of Python to create a python27-minimal distribution.

-Used to create a python27-minimal distribution.
-It copies the Python installation from the system.
-So there must be an unmodified copy of Python 2.7 installed (e.g. no changes to Pythons library, installed modules in site-packages are OK, they are not used).
+There must be an unmodified copy of Python 2.7 installed (e.g. no changes to Pythons library, installed modules in ``site-packages?? are OK, they are not used).
 Ensure to update to get the latest security fixes.

 It does not package tkinter and tests (comparable to the Python 3 embedded distribution).